Liked our Blogs?

 The goods and services tax, also known as the GST, was implemented to replace the majority of indirect taxes in India.
 In India, we currently have a system known as "One Nation, One Tax"

-However, the regular GST accounting entries in accounts must be understood and passed through to the accounting department.
+However ,the regular GST accounting entries in accounts, including purchase entry with GST and GST purchase entry, must be understood and passed through to the accounting department.
 If you are filing GST returns, such as GSTR-1, and GSTR-2B, it is critical to ensure no conflicts as possible between your books of accounts and your GST reports.
 The proper and timely reconciliation of accounts in necessary for preparation and filing of GSTR9

 GST Accounting

 During Pre-GST Era, Excise, VAT, CST, and Service tax all taxes used to mandate preparation of their own set of accounts and in addition to that, you could not claim the input tax credit for both central and state-imposed taxes.
 As a result, multiple ledger accounts were required to be created and maintained in the books of accounts.
-However, accounting for GST journal entries has eliminated the necessity for several ledger accounts, reducing the number to just a handful accounts.
+However, accounting for GST journal entries, including purchase entry with GST example, has eliminated the necessity for several ledger accounts ,reducing the number to just a handful of accounts.

 In addition to the accounts like stocks, sales, and purchase journal entries with GST had to keep only a few ledger accounts under the former regime: